-This course will focus on the Supreme Court of Japan.
+This course focuses on the Supreme Court of Japan.

-The first lessons will present the origin, the structure and the functions of the Supreme Court.
+The first lessons will introduce the origin, structure and functions of the Japanese judiciary and in particular the Supreme Court, who its judges are and how they got there.

-The second part of the course will present the role it plays in the Japanese legal system, and will provide an overview of the most important cases it decided.
+The second part of the course will provide an overview of the most important cases decided by the Supreme Court.

-Depending on the circumstances and availability, one lesson might consist in a field trip to the Supreme Court of Japan.
+Depending on circumstances and availability, one lesson may consist of a field trip to the Supreme Court.
+Some lessons will be based on student presentations or teamwork.

-Active Learning Methods Description
+Active Learning Methods (1) Description